An overview of drug treatment and recovery programs in Dallas

 Alternative therapies that could help supplement these mainstream practices are available as well.
 Yoga, art, and outdoor therapy is offered by some rehab centers and clinicians based in and around the Dallas-Fort Worth-Arlington metro.
 Support groups like Dallas-based chapters of Alcoholics Anonymous and Narcotics Anonymous can help recovering individuals avoid relapse by letting them share experiences with like-minded people.

-Support groups like Alcoholics Anonymous (http://www.aadallas.org/wordpress/) and Narcotics Anonymous (http://www.dallasareana.org/) can help you avoid relapse by letting you share experiences with like-minded people.
-You don't have to struggle alone.
-Dallas Drug Treatment Centers has the expertise and the experience to help you find Dallas addiction rehab centers that meet all your recovery needs.
+No one has to struggle alone.
+Dallas Drug Treatment Centers has the expertise and the experience to help you find rehab centers in North Texas that meet all your recovery needs.
 Call us today at (214) 453-5663 to learn more about your options.